-Once you’ve worked up an appetite make your way over to the The Grind Cafe.
+Once you’ve worked up an appetite make your way over to The Grind Cafe.
 What were Sunday mornings made for if not a full English?
 Endorsed by our CEO as ‘the only place to go for a cooked breakfast’; their use of local produce cooked to perfection makes it our go-to weekend haunt.
-The cool, laid back interior is the cherry on top.
+The cool, laid-back interior is the cherry on top.

 The Grind Cafe hold the secret to the perfect full English.
 Images Max Hawley.

-A Sheffield Sunday tradition is to load up a rucksack and head out in to the Peaks.
-The scrawling landscapes and rejuvenating fresh air is enough to wipe away any linger of the night before and the views are simply phenomenal.
-A gentle family friendly walk can be found on the Monsal Trail, an old railway viaduct perfect for walking or cycling across.
+A Sheffield Sunday tradition is to load up a rucksack and head out into the Peaks.
+The sprawling landscapes and rejuvenating fresh air is enough to wipe away any linger of the night before and the views are simply phenomenal.
+A gentle family-friendly walk can be found on the Monsal Trail, an old railway viaduct perfect for walking or cycling across.
 For those with more ‘sisu’, get off the beaten track and explore one of the many jagged faces, such as Bamford Edge.
 As you reach the ascent, breath in the remarkable views of Hope Valley and Ladybower reservoir below.

 Remarkable views are all yours in the Peak District.
 Image Max Hawley.